 There are two types of constraint available for MD: frozen atoms and Shake/Rattle.
-Atoms can be kept frozen using the Atom or AtomList keys of the Constraints top-level input block.
+Atoms can be kept frozen using the Atom, AtomList and FixedRegion keys of the Constraints top-level input block.

 Description Fix the position of an atom.
 Just one integer referring to the index of the atom in the [System%Atoms] block.